 The twin-engine plane was also at least 317 kilograms overweight, investigators have said.

 Although nine people were on board, the plane is certified to carry only up to eight including the pilot.
+Inspection of the plane’s engine, airframe, propeller and fuel system, however, has shown no cause for malfunction, authorities said on Tuesday.

 In May, the parents of Aaliyah filed a lawsuit against Virgin Records, alleging that negligence and recklessness caused the plane crash.